 In 2019, the Los Angeles Paperback Collectors Show celebrates its fortieth straight year, now at its new venue at the Glendale Civic Auditorium.

 For its first two years, 1980-81, founder Tom Lesser ran the show from his home in Chatsworth, attracting dealers, fellow collectors and enthusiasts.

 From early on, the show included the able participation of Rose Idlet and Tony Scibella of Black Ace Books.

-It was expanded to the outdoor pavilion of the old Golden Mall in Burbank for the next four years.
+It was expanded to the old Golden Mall in Burbank for the next four years.
+This location was within a small pavillion at the end of the mall.

-The following year, the Holiday Inn on Roscoe and Sepulveda in Panorama City became its home before the show settled into the Mission Hills Inn, where it would remain through 2013.
+In 1987, the show was held at the Holiday Inn on Roscoe, near the 405 in Van Nuys, before the show settled into the Mission Hills Inn, where it would remain through 2013.

 The show has grown in popularity every year, attracting dealers and participants from throughout the country and around the world.